-Our mom, Kathryn Elizabeth, was born on Friday the 13th, a day which never proved unlucky for her, and was called home to the Kingdom of Heaven on 07/07/07 — a perfect number and a perfect day.
-She lived to be 89 years old just a few months shy of her 90th birthday.
+Our mom, Kathryn, was born on Friday the 13th, a day which never proved unlucky for her, and was called home to the Kingdom of Heaven on 7/7/7 — a perfect number and a perfect day.

 Her father was one of 13 children, eight of whom were boys and of those eight, four became Lutheran pastors.
 Her dad was one of those.
 Her parents met when her father had to fill in as preacher at one of his brothers’ churches and noticed the young musician playing for worship.
 They courted, married, and Mom was born in a little town called Sherrodsville, Ohio, which was one of a three congregational parish that her father served.
-Our mom had a younger sister, Martha Ellen, and an older brother who died in childbirth.
+Our mom had a younger sister.
+She also had an older brother who died in childbirth.
 Her father believed that one day he would meet his grown son in the Kingdom.
 Mom seemed to agree.

 She graduated from Wittenberg College (now University) a Lutheran church school in Springfield, Ohio.
 While in school she had so many marriage proposals that she opined to me that she often used to think that when young men didn’t know what else to say they proposed marriage.
 She thankfully turned them all down.

-Upon graduation, she began teaching in Trenton, Ohio.
+Upon graduation, she began teaching in a small town in Ohio.
 She was just twenty years old and was teaching high schoolers.
 She stayed in that job for three years — which proved to be pivotal years in her life.
-She had accepted an invitation to a Fraternity formal dance in Toledo, and those three years proved to be the courting years of our parents.
+She had accepted an invitation to a Fraternity formal dance in Toledo, and those next three years proved to be the courting years of our parents.

 They were an amazing match for each other.
 Although he was about to enter law school, he had fallen under the sway of a college philosophy professor and had become an agnostic.
 They argued about theology.
 She was looking for the right man for her and she had no intention of marrying some non-believer!
 You can read more about that here My Father’s Daughter